Prescription Drug Addiction: Signs, Symptoms, Risks, and Treatment Resources

 Drugs Used in Prescription Drug Withdrawal Management

 Medications like buprenorphine, Suboxone®, naltrexone, Vivitrol®, and methadone can help reduce cravings and discomfort associated with withdrawal.
-It’s important to note that not everyone is a good fit for MAT Therapy.
+It’s important to note that not everyone is a good fit for MAT Treatment.
 Your individual treatment plan will be customized to your needs.

 Frequently Asked Questions